sphinx-doc/sphinx/doc/ext/appapi.rst

    .. versionadded:: 0.6

-.. method:: Sphinx.add_description_unit(directivename, rolename, indextemplate='', parse_node=None, ref_nodeclass=None)
+.. method:: Sphinx.add_object_type(directivename, rolename, indextemplate='', parse_node=None, ref_nodeclass=None, objname='')

-   This method is a very convenient way to add a new type of information that can be cross-referenced.
+   This method is a very convenient way to add a new :term:`object` type that can be cross-referenced.
 It will do this:

-   * Create a new directive (called *directivename*) for a :term:`description unit`.
+   * Create a new directive (called *directivename*) for documenting an object.
      It will automatically add index entries if *indextemplate* is nonempty; if given, it must contain exactly one instance of ``%s``.
 See the example below for how the template will be interpreted.
-   * Create a new role (called *rolename*) to cross-reference to these description units.
+   * Create a new role (called *rolename*) to cross-reference to these object descriptions.
    * If you provide *parse_node*, it must be a function that takes a string and a docutils node, and it must populate the node with children parsed from the string.
 It must then return the name of the item to be used in cross-referencing and index entries.
 See the :file:`ext.py` file in the source for this documentation for an example.
+   * The *objname* (if not given, will default to *directivename*) names the type of object.
+It is used when listing objects, e.g. in search results.

    For example, if you have this call in a custom Sphinx extension::

-      app.add_description_unit('directive', 'dir', 'pair: %s; directive')
+      app.add_object_type('directive', 'dir', 'pair: %s; directive')

    you can use this markup in your documents::